5 Signs of a Bad Web Design Agency

 Bad Web Design Agency Signs

 Web design is considered an art and a science at the same time, so you want your website professionally made to ensure a high rate of success.
-A good web designer has a good eye for attractive web design and is technologically savvy, like a trusted and reputable web design agency Melbourne, who would be happy to show you their portfolio.
-If a web design agency cannot present their portfolio, then there are possible reasons why is this so, including the following:
+A good company has a good eye for attractive web design and is technologically savvy, like a trusted and reputable web design agency Melbourne, who would be happy to show you their portfolio.
+If an agency cannot present their portfolio, then there are possible reasons why is this so, including the following:

 Web design services are not highly regulated, so web designers can charge whatever they like.
 A bad web design agency may charge too high or too low, but a good web designer checks the prevailing rates and level with the average rates as much as possible.
 Here are some points to remember: